psychemedia/winter-tales/src/gawain_notes.md

 __Meanwhile, back at the castle,__ Gawain lay snug and warm in his bed, surrounded by curtains and under a mountain of covers.

 When suddenly, he hears a sound: the door to his room being quietly opened.
-He peeks through the curtains and sees the Lady, the beautiful one, the Lord's own wife, creep in, and close the door.
+He peeks through the curtains and sees the Lady, the beautiful one, the Lord's own wife, creep in, close the door, and slide the bolt.

 Obviously, he does what __any virtuous knight would do__, and pretends to be asleep.
 Silently, the Lady creeps towards the bed, opens the curtains, and sits herself on the edge.

 Gawain continues to pretend to sleep, hoping she'll go away.

-But she doesn't, She just sits there, gently stroking the bed clothes, patting them, and waiting.
+But she doesn't; she just sits there, gently stroking the bed clothes, patting them, and waiting.

 After a while, she starts humming quietly to herself, and Gawain realises she isn't about to go anywhere in a hurry.
 And so he does what __any virtuous knight would do,__ and pretends to wake up, starts to stretch, and then feigns being startled to see her there.